MariaMsu/web-server-java/README.md

   The method `session.delete(entity)` delete the entity according only to entity's id, no meter which values another fields have.
   The method `session.save(entity)` implicitly change `id` field of the saved object.
-  In my opinion hibernate severely limits flexibility of SQL, but gives little in return.
+  And in my opinion hibernate severely limits flexibility of SQL, but gives little in return.
   The only advantage of hibernate that I have found is that entities associated with the object by a foreign keys are automatically loaded into the corresponding fields of the object.